DLA94/Ensemble_Clustering/R Shiny app/README.md

 # Consensus clustering Shiny app

-This Shiny application, based on the diceR package provides an user interface to perform clustering algorithms such as : Kmeans, GMM, Spectral clustering and Affinity propagation on a given dataset.
+This Shiny application, based on the diceR package, provides an user interface to perform clustering algorithms such as : Kmeans, GMM, Spectral clustering and Affinity propagation on a given dataset.
-  - Upload data, use PCA and visualize data
-  - Check different clustering algorithms (Kmeans,GMM,SC,AP)
-  - Perform consensus clustering with different input (nk, reps, p.item, consensus function)

-Then consensus clustering will be performed depend on different input
+And also perform consensus clustering will be performed depend on different input.

 ## Installation